DorjM/Infosec-Interview-Questions/README.md

 # InterviewQuestions
-There are bunch of questions &amp; answers I've collected for possible Interview Questions for Infosec people
+There are bunch of questions &amp; answers I've collected for possible Interviews for Infosec people